canonical-ols/talisker/docs/logging.rst

         - if contains whitespace or ``=``, will be double quoted
         - ``"`` is replaced by ``""``

-    Both keys and values can be of arbitrary length, and either utf8 encoded bytes, or unicode.
-Talisker will always encode the output in utf8.
+    Both keys and values are encoded in utf8, and truncated after 2kb, to avoid accidental hugh log messages.

+    The

-    The reason for stripping " characters is to do with the limitations of logstash's kv filter, which cannot currently cope with them, even when escaped.
+    The reason for stripping " characters in values is to do with the limitations of logstash's kv filter, which cannot currently cope with them, even when escaped.
 See `issue 2
     <https://github.com/logstash-plugins/logstash-filter-kv/issues/2>`_ for
     more info.
 If this issue is fixed, talisker may in future escape " characters in values rather than strip them.